protonemedia/laravel-splade-docs/x-form.md

 <x-splade-form ... :unguarded="['name', 'email']" />
 ```

-You can read more about this behaviour on the [Form Model Binding](/form-model-binding-attributes.md) page.
+You can read more about this behavior on the [Form Model Binding](/form-model-binding-attributes.md) page.
 Even better, the dedicated [Form Components](/form-overview.md) handle this automatically for you.

 ## Using Data